13 Top PayPal Scams (And Tips for Avoiding Them)

 3. Attachments: Many scammers use attachments with the hopes that you’ll unsuspectingly download them.
 These attachments can have malware that penetrates your device and give scammers access to information.

-There are many more red flags when it comes to PayPal phishing scams.
-Also look for simple typos, weird formatting issues, and other things that may seem less professional than PayPal.
-You can find more tips on avoiding phishing email scams from the Federal Trade Commission.
+There are many more red flags regarding PayPal phishing scams.
+Also, look for simple typos, weird formatting issues, and other things that may seem less professional than PayPal.
+The Federal Trade Commission offers more tips on avoiding phishing email scams.

 2. Fake emails